Prince's Bay, Staten Island

-Prince's Bay is the name of a neighborhood located on the South Shore of New York City's borough of Staten Island.
+Prince's Bay is a neighborhood located on the South Shore of New York City's borough of Staten Island.
 Prince's Bay is bordered to the north by Huguenot, to the south by the Raritan Bay, and to the west by Pleasant Plains.
 The neighborhood is represented in the New York State Senate by Andrew Lanza, in the New York State Assembly by Michael Reilly, and in the New York City Council by Joe Borelli.

 The neighborhood's name is often mispronounced as "Princess Bay" or "Prince Bay."
 It is believed the town was originally called Princess Bay for reasons unknown.
 A 1776 map of Staten Island shows it as Princess Bay.
 The community's United States Post Office officially bears the name "Princes Bay Station" according to the USPS web site and directory.

 Prince's Bay's ZIP Code is 10309, which it shares with other South Shore neighborhoods including Charleston, Pleasant Plains and Richmond Valley.
 The western part of Prince's Bay is now commonly recognized as a separate neighborhood, known as Rossville.